 “It will be harmful and illegal and it will support terrorism, as happened after the coalition started its operation a year or so [ago], because this is like a cancer,” Assad said.

-Posted by Gordon Duff, Senior Editor on December 7, 2015, With 15277 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on December 7, 2015, With 15522 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.